 In 1470, fire from the daytime sky—the sun—allowed the young Leonardo Da Vinci to use parabolic “fire mirrors” to concentrate the solar rays to temperatures hot enough to solder copper plates together to form the ball that surmounts Brunelleschi’s dome on the Cathedral of Florence.
 In 1601 fire from the night sky—lightning—hit the ball and knocked it to the ground.
 (The spot where it landed is marked to this day.)
 It wasn’t the first time the ball had been hit by lightning.
-It is, after all, metal.
+It is, after all, metal and crowns one of the city’s tallest buildings.
 So before restoring it atop the dome, the church did the prudent thing and filled the cross on top of the ball with relics.
 The ball still attracts lightning, and due to the relics—and possibly the help of lightning rods installed in the 1700’s—it effectively protects the cathedral.

 For artist and entrepreneur Karima Cammell, stories of lightning and Leonardo’s copper ball aren’t hearsay.
 One summer day when Karima was visiting Florence, a thunderstorm came up.
 The artist ducked into a doorway and turned around just in time to catch Leonardo’s ball serving its purpose.

 Karima frequents Italy, and especially loves to take part in Carnivale in Venice, but had to leave early this year due to the pandemic and the strict quarantine orders imposed on Italy.
 As she paints now, she tells me, many images, from Venetian “plague doctor” masks to lightning from out of the blue, have taken on new meaning.